 Comply with all SG campaign regulations--please refer to the SG By-laws for specific requirements.

-Candidates must also attend the SG Senate meeting on Monday, February 20 or 27 at 5:20 PM in the Woolworth Room or via Zoom in order for their name to be included on the primary ballot.
+Candidates must also attend the SG Senate meeting on Monday, February 16 in order for their name to be included on the primary ballot.

-*If candidates are not able to attend the Information Sessions and/or the Senate Meeting, please contact Elections Board Chair Aretha Datta in advance at sgelections@ncssm.edu
+*If candidates are not able to attend the Information Sessions and/or the Senate Meeting, please contact Elections Board Chair Reshmi Polneedi in advance at sgelections@ncssm.edu

 Who can run for Student Body President and Student Body Treasurer? - All members of the junior class are eligible to run for one SG leadership position, either Student Body President and Student Body Treasurer.